 Laurance has a few variations of Craquants, Crunchy Drop Cookies, and I made the Crunchy Almond and Coffee Drop Cookies (Craquants aux amandes et cafe).
 He recommends serving them with sorbet or ice cream, so I broke the cookies over some vanilla gelato.
 It was perfect and I loved the crisp texture.

 As far as flans go, this Brazilian Flan (Pudim de Leite) was definitely on the easier side.
 Condensed milk, eggs, and milk are pureed until smooth in a blender then poured over the prepared caramel before baking in a water bath until set.
 The directions were well written to help with the more tricky parts of getting the caramel right and how long to cook the flan.
 This dessert was Chad’s favorite.
-I did not originally have a dish available to make the Pudim de Leite, but found this glass ring pan on Amazon that worked perfectly: Libbey Glass Baking Dish.

 The Moroccan Coconut Balls require a few steps, but the end result was well worth it.
 Egg-based cookies are sandwiched together with a thickened orange flower scented apricot jelly.
 More apricot jelly and orange blossom water are used as a coating for the sandwich cookies, then they are covered with shredded coconut.
 I absolutely loved the combination of flavors.